Halley Brewster Savery Hough: Career

 When Carl Morris was transferred from Spokane to Seattle in 1940 to act as assistant supervisor in charge of community exhibition galleries the advisory committee consisted of Richard Fuller, director and benefactor of Seattle Art Museum, Nellie Cornish of the Cornish School and Halley Savery.

 In 1940 and 1941, Savery was chairperson of National Art Week for Seattle, Washington.
 The National Art Week was established by the Federal Art Project to cultivate a consumer and a greater cultural awareness of the arts across America.
 It was held in 1940 and 1941.

 Personal life

 Halley Savery was a resident of Washington since 1926 and lived at 4711 15th Avenue, N. E., Seattle, Washington.

 Halley Brewster married William Savery (born ca. 1875) and they had one son, James Savery (born ca. 1911).

-Lagacy
+Legacy

-The Halley Brewster Savery Hough papers, circa 1920-1940 are held at University of Washington Libraries, Special Collections; they consists of lecture notes, teaching materials, and related papers concerning Savery's teaching of Far Eastern art.
+The Halley Brewster Savery Hough papers, circa 1920–1940 are held at University of Washington Libraries, Special Collections; they consists of lecture notes, teaching materials, and related papers concerning Savery's teaching of Far Eastern art.